ucc23/ucc/_pages/FAQ.md

 Membership is obtained through the `fastMP` method described in Sect.
 3 of [Perren et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.526.4107P/abstract).
 The `fastMP` membership estimation method has been incorporated into the [`ASteCA` package](https://asteca.github.io/) (see details [here](https://asteca.readthedocs.io/en/latest/contents/membership_mod.html)).

+If the number of stars identified with P>50% (P: membership probability) is less than 25, then the 25 stars with the highest membership probabilities are selected as members.

+## How are the core values estimated?

+The core radius is estimated as the radius where the stellar density drops to half of the central density.
+The core stellar density is then obtained as the number of members within the core radius divided by the area of the core.

+Notice that both values are approximations since the actual core radius should be estimated by fitting a King profile to the observed stellar density distribution.

+The conversion to parsec is done using the parallax of the cluster, estimated as the median parallax of the identified members.